Burette

 There are two main types of burette; the volumetric burette and the piston burette.
 A volumetric burette delivers measured volumes of liquid.
 Piston burettes are similar to syringes, but with a precision bore and a plunger.
 Piston burettes may be manually operated or may be motorized.[2]
 A weight burette delivers measured weights of a liquid.[3]

-Overview edit
+Overview

 A burette is a volumetric measuring glassware which is used in analytical chemistry for the accurate dispensing of a liquid, especially of one of the reagents in a titration.[4]
 The burette tube carries graduated marks from which the dispensed volume of the liquid can be determined.[5]
 Compared to a volumetric pipette, a burette has similar precision if used to its full capacity, but as it is usually used to deliver less than its full capacity, a burette is slightly less precise than a pipette.[6]

-The burette is used to measure the volume of a dispensed substance, but is different from a measuring cylinder as its graduations measure from top to bottom.
+The burette is used to measure the volume of a dispensed substance, but is different from a graduated cylinder as its graduations measure from top to bottom.
 Therefore, the difference between the starting and the final volume is equal to the amount dispensed.[7]
 The precision and control of the burette over other means of adding solution is beneficial for use in titration.[6]

-Volumetric burette edit
+Volumetric burette

 A volumetric burette can be made of glass or plastic, and is a straight tube with a graduation scale.
 At the tip of burette, there are a stopcock and valve to control the flow of the chemical solution.
 The barrel of the stopcock can be made of glass or the plastic PTFE.
 Stopcocks with glass barrels need to be lubricated with vaseline or a specialized grease.
 Burettes are manufactured for specific tolerances, designated as class A or B and this also is etched on the glass.